iwrqk/iwrqk/README.md

 In case you come across any bugs, please report them after ensuring they are not caused by network issues, as Iwara's servers may encounter errors.

 Let's collaborate to enhance the Iwara experience together!

+Special thanks to [guozhigq/pilipala](https://github.com/guozhigq/pilipala) for the inspiration and player implementation.